Information on submitting Australian financial services licence annual financial statements

 You can lodge your annual accounts and audit report online via the Regulatory Portal.

-You should complete, sign and retain your signed original documentation submitted with is transaction for your records.
+You should retain all signed original documentation submitted with is transaction for your records.

 Lodgement fees